Gain POCUS Competency, Earn CME Credits!

 The Point of Care Ultrasound Certification Academy developed the POCUS Fundamentals learning modules and certificate to ensure clinical proficiency for those practicing POCUS globally and aims to provide a foundational knowledge of the physics and instrumentation behind point of care ultrasound instruments and diagnostic ultrasound.
 The educational design of this activity addresses the needs of clinical point-of-care ultrasound users.

 - Upon completion of the program and earning the POCUS Fundamentals Certificate, the participant should be able to:

 - Explain the principles of ultrasound physics

-- Define echogenicity
+- Define echogenicity and attenuation

-- List the different ultrasound machine modes
+- List and explain the ultrasound machine settings and modes

 - Identify the different transducer types

 - Describe ultrasound safety principles, ultrasound artifacts, and ultrasound bioeffects

 The current prerequisite is limited to having prior healthcare training.